HomeBlogGuitar Practice Tracker: 5 Metrics That Predict Progress

 A tracker can be the difference between "I think I'm getting better?" and knowing you're improving.
 But most people track the wrong thing.

-Below is a simple, beginner-friendly system you can use as a guitar practice log (or guitar practice journal) that actually measures progress—without turning practice into a chore.
+Below is a simple system you can use as a guitar practice journal that actually measures progress — without turning practice into a chore.

 Why "minutes practiced" isn't enough